pjahanlou/senior-capstone-project/README.md

 - Class TwitterLogin
   - Method
     - onCreate: handles directing the user to the Twitter login page and getting the response from it.

+**AddJournal.java**
+- Class AddJournal
+  - Method
+    - onCreate: handles creating the UI for the AddJournal activity.
+    - saveInformation: reterieves information in each text box and pushes the information to Firebase.

+**Journal.java**
+- Class Journal
+  - Method
+    - Journal: constructor of the Journal class which creates the Journal object for wrtiting to Firebase.

+**Datatable.java**
+-Class Datatable
+  - Method
+    - onCreate: handles generating the UI and retrieves Journal dateAndTime from Firebase and displays them in a ListView.